kisudsoe/SNP_prioritization_T1D/README.md

 To identify TFBS occupied SNPs, you can use `bedtools merge` and `bedtools closest` as following code:

+- Merging the ENCODE TFBS data give you benefits such as avoiding multiple count of enhancers as well as reducing file size and achieving faster process

 ```BASH
 bedtools merge -i db/wgEncodeRegTfbsClusteredV3.bed.gz -c 1 -o count > db/encode_tfbs_merge.bed
 bedtools closest -d -a data/seedSNP_1817.bed -b db/encode_tfbs_merge.bed > data/encode_dist.tsv